 For an excellent stir-fry, I highly recommend good quality fish sauce and/or oyster sauce alongside soy sauce.
 You can find them at a local asian or natural foods market.
 Both sauces gives the stir-fry a delicious umami flavor.
 But remember to add them (along with the garlic and toasted sesame oil) at the very end of the process.
 This way the pan will heat everything through, but nothing will burn or stick to the bottom.

 And if you already have cooked rice, grains, beans (like lentils), or noodles hanging around your fridge, that'll speed up the process.
 Most likely you don't.
-To save a bit of time, you can microwave the brown rice (only takes 10-15 minutes instead of 45-60) and soak the lentils in water 30 minutes prior to cooking, so they only need about 15 minutes on the stovetop to finish.
+To save a bit of time, soak the lentils in water 30 minutes prior to cooking, so they only need about 15 minutes on the stovetop to finish.

 Now that I've given you a few tips for making a basic stir-fry, you can use my favorite recipe or concoct your own.
 Free-styling dishes off the top of your head is very liberating.
 That's how I made this stir-fry. :) If you'd like to learn more about stir-frying on high-heat with a wok and raw meat, check out this helpful article.

 Roasted Pork Stir-Fry with Brown Rice, Lentils & Fresh Veggies